GoogleChrome/web.dev/src/site/content/en/learn/css/gradients/index.md

 which means it exactly meets the farthest corner of the box from the center.
 You can also use the following keywords:

-- `closest-corner` will meet the closest corner to the center of the gradient
+- `closest-corner` will meet the closest corner to the center of the gradient.
-- `closest-side` will meet the side of the box closest to the center of the gradient
+- `closest-side` will meet the side of the box closest to the center of the gradient.
-- `farthest-side` will do the opposite to `closest-side`
+- `farthest-side` will do the opposite to `closest-side`.

 You can add as many color stops as you like, just like with the `linear-gradient`.
 Likewise, you can add as many `radial-gradients` as you like too.